Rogue-Frontier/Oblivia/README.md

   - Name a variable or a member and it automatically becomes a key of the scope.
   - A scope with no explicit return simply returns itself as an object (if it has keys) or the last expression (no keys).
 - **Objects = Functions**: In Oblivia, any object can define the `(), [], {}` operators.
+- **Variables of any name**: Variable names are not restricted by those already defined in the outer scope.
+To access variables of an outer scope, Oblivia introduces the `^` "up" function
 - **Same syntax everywhere**:
   - `:` is the define operator
   - `A(B), A[B], A{C}` is a function call.